noops-challenge/wordbot/README.md

 ## 🤖 API basics

-There's a single endpoint: `api.noopschallenge.com/wordbot`
+The primary endpoint is `api.noopschallenge.com/wordbot`

 The endpoint accepts two parameters, both optional:

 - **count** *(optional, numeric)*: Between 1 and 1000.
 Number of words to return.
 - **set** *(optional, string)*: any of a predefined set of strings, listed below.

 Request a single word: